 The Storchenwiege Woven Wrap is a fabric wrap carrier with multiple positions and wrap possibilities.
 This carrier is a heavy material wrap that ties to secure and can be used for little ones from newborn to 3+ years.
 It is machine washable, and spot cleans easily.
-Unfortunately, this wrap is hang to dry only and is harder to adjust and put baby inside than some of the competition.
+Unfortunately, this wrap is hang-to-dry only and it is harder to adjust and put baby inside than some of the competition.
 Because the fabric is not stretchable, you need to put the baby in before you can secure it, which increases the difficulty.
-While the Storchenwiege is comfortable enough for both parents and baby, it isn't as comfortable as the competition and the price is significantly higher than easier to use wraps like the Baby K-tan Original, which also scored higher overall and in every metric.
+While the Storchenwiege is comfortable enough for both parents and baby, it isn't as comfortable as the competition and the price is significantly higher than easier to use wraps that also score higher in every metric.

 Storchenwiege Woven Wrap Review